 Since moving to Switzerland two and a half years ago, my lifestyle and mindset has changed more than I ever could have imagined it would.
 I have wanted to talk about it in the past but up until now I wasn’t quite sure how to package it up into a neat little definition.
 And you know how much I like things to be neat and tidy!

 But recently I stopped trying to force things so much and it has just fallen into place naturally – a lesson I never seem to learn!
-The term that really seems to fit nicely is ‘boho minimal’.
+The term that really seems to fit nicely is ‘everyday happiness’.
 I’m still not sure that it’s perfect but a big part of this lifestyle is progression over perfection so I thought imperfect was fitting.

 Find happiness in the now

 One of the biggest mistakes I’ve made in the past is relying on the future to make me happy.
 I was always looking to the future for happiness, sure that when I reached my next goal I would then feel happy.

 What I didn’t consider is that by the time I got to that goal it wouldn’t be the big deal it was now.
 Day by day I would get closer and day by day it wouldn’t feel as big or momentous to reach.
 Then when I did get there I would celebrate for all of five minutes before I was yearning for the next big thing.
 There’s no way to find everyday happiness living like this.

 But how do we switch up our thinking and start learning to be happy with where we are and with what we have in the present?
 The answer is simple.
 Gratitude.
 The very best way to find joy in your everyday is to practice gratitude.
 Write about the people, places and things you are grateful for, think about them, talk about them.
 Incorporate gratitude into your day in the ways that work best for you.

 The more we focus on the good we already have, the less space we have to focus on the bad.
 We then start to perceive our lives differently, and we get better and better at noticing the good things and so we find more and more happiness the more we practice.